Menu

 Comparing Secured Loan Options

 Knowing what affects your borrowing is key when considering your secured loan options.
-We’ll look at the main things to consider when comparing secured loans.
+We’ll examine the key factors to consider when comparing secured loans.

 Fixed vs. Variable Interest Rates

 Secured loans have two main types of interest rates: fixed and variable.
 Fixed rates, usually around 6.5%, stay the same for 60 months.
-Variable rates, starting at 4.95% above the Bank of England Base Rate after 60 months, can change with the market.
+Variable rates, starting at 4.95% above the Bank of England Base Rate after 60 months, are subject to market fluctuations.

 Loan Terms and Repayment Periods

-Secured loans can be repaid over up to 35 years.
+Secured loans can be repaid over a period of up to 35 years.
 Longer terms mean smaller monthly payments but more interest over time.

 Fees and Associated Costs